Free Walking Tour Berlin

 Highlights of Neukölln:

-• Richardplatz: Visit the historic village square and enjoy the charming atmosphere of Alt-Rixdorf.
+Richardplatz: Go to the historic village square and get the atmosphere of amazing Alt-Rixdorf.

 Conclusion